Taiterbase/tiny-world-sim/README.md

 # Bitso
-This is a [Tiny World](https://tinyworlds.io/) (<- totally irrelevant tangent) simulation where each cell in the 2d grid represents a location on our world map.
+This is a Tiny World simulation where each cell in the 2d grid represents a location on our world map.
 This is similar to how battleship's playing field is laid out, in that the user can select a point on the grid and deem it to be an island or apart of the ocean.

 ### Cool.
 Where's the ignition?
 I use Yarn for package management and orchestration.
 You can get it [here](https://yarnpkg.com/getting-started/install).